joshleblanc/view_component_reflex/README.md

 In addition to calling reflexes, there is a rudimentary state system.
 You can initialize component-local state with `initialize_state(obj)`, where `obj` is a hash.

 You can access state with the `state` helper.
 See the code below for an example.
+Calling `set_state` will set the state, and also re-render your component.

 If you're using state add `data-key="<%= key %>"` to any html element using a reflex.
 This lets ViewComponentReflex keep track of which state belongs to which component.